Winstanley College: Sixth form college

 It was renamed Winstanley College in August 1977, and at that time, it ceased to enrol new pupils at age 11, gradually becoming a sixth form college.
 By September 1981, no pupils remained in the lower forms, and the transformation to a sixth-form college was complete.
+In 1995 the college was inspected by the Further Education Funding Council, where it was awarded Grades 1 and 2 in most categories, having been awarded a Grade 3 in accommodation.
+In 1999 the College was reinspected by the FEFC where the college received Grade 1s in most areas, except in the areas of General Resources, where it was awarded a Grade 2, and Governance, where it was awarded a Grade 3.
+Following the abolition of the Further Education Funding Council in 2000, the college was inspected by Ofsted for the first time in 2004 and it received an outstanding award, the highest award available from an Ofsted inspection, and following reinspection in 2007, the college would again receive an Outstanding award.
 In early 2009, plans were unveiled for an extensive redevelopment of the grounds, which was subsequently put to the Learning & Skills Council for approval.
 In mid-2009 the project was shelved for lack of grant funding.
 Since that time the college has redeveloped the 1950s buildings by replacing its flat roofs, the music block was replaced with a £3m building for media and performing arts which was completed in 2012.
-A replacement library block and new accommodation for physical sciences and biology were completed in 2014.
-In March 2019, a new social sciences building was opened, home to sociology, psychology, health and social care and in 2019/20 to the new criminology A level.
+A replacement library block and new accommodation for physical sciences and biology, along with a refurbishment of the maths building was completed in 2014.
+In March 2019, a new social sciences building was opened, home to sociology, psychology, health and social care.
+The college was reinspected in 2020, and it received a good award, and upon reinspection in 2025, the college would be upgraded to Outstanding again.